 Who is eligible for admission?

-Students who have earned approximately 60 semester credit hours from a two- or four-year accredited institution, predominately in liberal arts/general education.
+All students interested in pursuing an undergraduate degree at ESU.
+Distance students should have completed all or most of their general education courses.
 Students must have a minimum cumulative GPA of 2.0.
-Please note that it is possible to be admitted into the program, while concurrently working on meeting the general education requirements.
+Please note that it is possible to be admitted into the program while concurrently working on meeting the general education requirements.

 Do I need to come to the ESU campus?